 In 1982, when Stormer and Tsui were experimenters at Bell Labs, they and their colleague Arthur Gossard discovered this totally unexpected quantum effect in the transport properties of two‚Äźdimensional electron 'gases' at low temperature in strong magnetic fields.
 A 1983 paper by Laughlin, describing the discoveries was published in Physical Review Letters 50, 1395.

-The explanation of the effect, however, is now disputed - and the microscopic origin of the FQHE remains unknown - remaining a major research topic in condensed matter physics.
+The 1980's explanation of the effect, however, is now disputed - and the microscopic origin of the FQHE is currently considered unknown - remaining a major research topic in condensed matter physics.